Stars and Stripes Math –Patriotic Stars

 Materials needed: One Patriotic Stars file (print to heavy paper and laminate for durability) OR purchase star tablecloth weights, red/white/blue paper squares or flag toothpicks, and a permanent or dry erase marker.

-We purchased the star tablecloth weights (comes in a pkg. of 4) and the flag toothpicks at Dollar Tree.
+We found the flag picks at a garage sale last summer and the table weights at our local dollar store.
 The tablecloth weights have a clip on the end which is great fine motor practice for tiny fingers.
 If you have a store in your area, there are many activities you can do with them!
 The tablecloth weights can be used over and over again if you use a dry erase marker instead of a permanent marker.
 If you are concerned about using toothpicks with tiny fingers, just cut squares of red, white, and blue paper and label for the children to play with.

 1).
 Make a number equation by labeling the stars with a permanent or dry erase marker.
 Have the children clip the number of flags that correspond to each number used in the equation.
 To find the sum: Label several different flags with different numbers.
 Have the children locate and clip the number that completes the equation to the last star in the row.
 This activity can be used with older children for multiplication and division facts.